-In this post, we'll look at some tools that help you write better, publish faster, and rank higher on search engines, so you can attract more visitors and quality leads to your blog.
+In this post, we'll look at some tools that will help you write better, publish faster, and rank higher on search engines, so you can attract more visitors and quality leads to your blog.

 - Make My Persona